antoinejaussoin/retro-board/README.md

 ### Prerequisites 💿

 - You must have `docker` and `docker-compose` installed on your system.
+- You must obtain a self-hosting licence, please contact support@retrospected.com to obtain one.

 ### Run 🚀

 - Copy `docker-compose.example.yml` to `docker-compose.yml`
 - Edit `docker-compose.yml` to change credentials and secrets
-- _Optional: for ARM-based systems, remove the PGAdmin section_
+- _Optional: for ARM-based systems, use biarms/pgadmin4 instead_
 - Run `docker-compose up -d`
 - Voilà!